glortho/javascript/react/README.md

-# Airbnb React/JSX Style Guide
+# React/JSX Style Guide

-*A mostly reasonable approach to React and JSX*
+*A mostly reasonable approach to React and JSX, based on the Airbnb styleguide of the same name*

 ## Table of Contents